Karnage Construction

 Good design is often invisible, acknowledged quietly because of how enjoyably and effortlessly it guides you.
 Bad design is glaringly obvious, however, slowing you down and often causing frustration.

-For this case study, I’d be redesigning an existing website, so I was on the search for bad design that made me sigh with exasperation or scrunch up my face in confusion.
-I conducted a local search, keeping in mind that small businesses often manage their websites internally, sometimes with limited resources or expertise in web design, as a way to stay cost-effective.
+I was on the search for bad design that made me sigh with exasperation or scrunch up my face in confusion.
+I conducted a local search, keeping in mind that small businesses may manage their websites internally, sometimes with limited resources or expertise in web design, as a way to stay cost-effective.
 An online presence is essential for any small business to enhance visibility, engage with clients, build credibility, and drive business growth.
-It didn’t take long for me to come across the website of a home construction and renovation company a stone’s throw from my own front door, Karnage Construction.
+It didn’t take long for me to come across the website of a home construction and renovation company, a stone’s throw from my own front door, Karnage Construction.

 Goals